 He subsequently got the bug and invested heavily in the club which made him the majority shareholder and co-owner.

 In late 2011, after the sacking of manager Stephen Small, Hughes took over the manager’s reigns on what was supposed to be a temporary basis.

 He ended up staying as manager until September 2013 when he had to resign from his post due to his other commitments inside and outside of football.

-In 2017 Hughes was signed up by Playon as one of their ambassadors.
+In 2017 he was signed up by Playon as one of their ambassadors.
 Founded by former England international Viv Anderson Playon is a global network of sports professionals which provide ex-players with an opportunity to keep earning and maintaining their value in retirement.